-Note: Since Raft-based ordering service requires mutual TLS between orderer nodes, additional configurations are required before you start them again, see Section: Local Configuration for more details.
+Note: Since the Raft-based ordering service uses client and server TLS certificates for authentication between orderer nodes, additional configurations are required before you start them again, see Section: Local Configuration for more details.

 After restart process finished, make sure to validate that a leader has been elected on each channel by inspecting the node logs (you can see what to look for below).
 This will confirm that the process has been completed successfully.